Skip to main content

 HSC Maths Extension 1 mathematical induction: deep dive (2026 guide)

 A complete deep dive into mathematical induction for HSC Mathematics Extension 1.
-The principle, the four-part structure, and worked walkthroughs of all three flavours (series, divisibility, inequalities) plus the standard exam traps.
+The principle, the four-part structure, fully worked walkthroughs of all three flavours (series, divisibility, inequalities), the standard exam traps, and an embedded practice question set with full solutions.

 What this guide covers